 I then tried the normal dose of one pill 3 nights in a row, and I do think I felt a mild sedative effect each night.

-But whether it was a sedation, placebo effect, or tiredness due to not sleeping well lately is hard to say.
+But whether it was a real sedative effect, placebo effect, or tiredness due to not sleeping well lately is hard to say.
 I did, however, sleep a little better each night than I had done recently.

 I mentioned that I’ve been having sleep problems recently, and this has largely been due to having quite a lot of stress in my life.
 So maybe the calming effect of the valerian helped me drift off a little easier.